TheRobBrennan/explore-nextjs-v6/README.md

 (1) - The `master` branch of this project **does not include** Redux.
 If you would like to explore my Redux demo code, please checkout branch `nextjs-with-redux` instead.

-(2) - The `master` branch of this project **does not include** TypeScript.
-If you would like to explore my TypeScript demo code, please checkout branch `nextjs-with-typescript` instead.

-(3) - The `master` branch of this project **does not include** the Auth0 demo.
+(2) - The `master` branch of this project **does not include** the Auth0 demo.
 If you would like to explore the Auth0 demo code, please checkout branch `nextjs-with-auth0` instead.

 If you are using [VS Code](https://code.visualstudio.com) as your editor, this project will allow you to debug the front-end NextJS UI, the back-end ExpressJS server, or both while your local server is running:
 ![VS Code: Debug NextJS](static/vscode-debug-nextjs.png)